Equatorial differences in Quito, Ecuador

 A bus runs from Avenida América in Quito to Mitad del Mundo.
 For Inti Ñan, turn left from the Mitad del Mundo, walk uphill a few hundred metres and then follow signs left again.

-Find ideas for your trip to Ecuador with our Ecuador itineraries and read our guide to the best time to visit Ecuador and our travel tips for Ecuador.
+Find ideas for your trip to Ecuador with our Ecuador itinerary and read our guide to the best time to visit Ecuador and our travel tips for Ecuador.
 You might also find it helpful to read about what you need to know before traveling to Ecuador.

 For hundreds more ultimate travel experiences, get Rough Guides' Make The Most Of Your Time On Earth